evj90/hero-combat-engine/readme.md

 - **Recovery** takes recovery and ends the token's turn (highlighted as primary action).
 - **Done** ends the token's turn normally (highlighted as primary action).
 - **Remove from Combat** removes that token from the encounter.

-## Tracker Features

-### Combat Readout

-- Current segment display in `phase.segment` format with the acting token's name.
-- SPD values acting in the current segment.
-- Combatants sorted in HERO-friendly order.
-- Optional SPD column in the tracker.
-- Stale-token warning when stored combatants no longer exist on the canvas.

 ### Stat and Value Display